-Mainframes to PCs to laptops to tablets and smart phones to smart glasses and wristwatches: how we access and communicate information through technology is changing at an exciting rate.
+PCs to laptops to tablets and smart phones to smart glasses and smart watches: how we access and communicate information through technology is changing at an exciting rate.

-The challenge for every school is to keep abreast, pre-empt where possible and harness developments in technologies, without limiting pupils and staff to particular devices and interfaces which then become quickly superseded by the next innovation.
+The challenge for every school is to keep abreast of, pre-empt where possible and harness the developments in technology to improve teaching and learning and to support safe recreational use.

 ICT Resources Overview

-- A stable, reliable College-wide network with broadband internet connection, supporting 420 computers and with appropriate e-safety systems applied.
+- A stable, reliable College-wide network with fast internet connection, supporting 450 computers.

 - Seven IT labs: four in the Senior School, two in the Prep School and one in the Pre-Prep.

-- Additional smaller suites of PCs are located across the campus in areas such as the libraries.
+- Additional smaller suites of PCs located across the campus in areas such as the libraries.

 - The majority of classrooms have interactive whiteboards or projectors.

-We have a comprehensive renewal programme to ensure that we provide the latest equipment and a development process, which ensures that ICT resources are provided wherever they can assist in the teaching and learning process.
+We have a comprehensive renewal program, to ensure that we provide the latest equipment.
+We also have and a development process which ensures that new resources are provided wherever we think they can add value to the teaching and learning process.

 The Memorial Hall, our most distinctive building, was designed in Georgian Colonial style by architect Clough Williams-Ellis (creator of the Italianate village of Portmeirion in North Wales).